zizifn/interview-quiz/README.md

 #### client

-> Please make sure you have `vite.config.ts` proxy settings to point to your lcoal server.
+> Please make sure you have `vite.config.ts` proxy settings to point to your local Node.js API server.

 ```bash
 cd client